Why go to Peru? The 10 good reasons to go Peru

 Timetable

-Weekends are busier in the city, but not necessarily at the sites you'll be visiting.
-As everywhere else, weekends are devoted to shopping.
+Weekends are busier in town, but not necessarily on the sites you'll be visiting, as weekends are, as everywhere else, devoted to shopping.

 On Sundays, you can slip into the churches, but often you can't make the full visit, at least not during the still-popular mass times.